African

 A riveting book by former slave who, having bought his way out of slavery, settled in Ripley Ohio and risked his life helping other slaves escape.
 John Parker was also an entreprenuer and inventor who owned the Ripley Foundary and Machine Company, a middle-class African American like so many others we rarely hear about in the history books.

 The Underground Railroad: Connections to Freedom and Science.
-Videocassette.
+DVD.
 Produced by NASA, 1999.
 34 minutes, grades 6-12. $16, available from NASA Core Catalog.

 "Slaves traveling the Underground Railroad, usually on foot, depended on celestial navigation to find their way northward.
 They continually looked to the Big Dipper and the North Star for direction.
 The purpose of this video is to increase student awareness of the Underground Railroad and the role celestial navigation played in the Railroad's success.
 The video also highlights the importance of modern Global Information System technology in reconstructing historical topographies and finding the exact route of the Railroad.
 By combining amazing historical facts-such as the use of handmade quilts for communication with mathematics, remote-sensing technology, earth system science, and astronomy, the video presents an educational experience that is dynamic, moving and broadly cross curricular."